Table of Contents

 This post is also available in: हिन्दी (Hindi)

 In dealing with the problems of life, the Bible teaches the following:

-1-Set your problem before the Lord and trust Him to lead you
+1-Set your situation before the Lord and trust Him to help you solve it.

 In Philippians 4:6, we are taught, “Do not be anxious [do not worry] about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”
 Jesus is inviting us to bring all of our needs and concerns to Him in prayer rather than worry about them.
 We are instructed not to worry about our physical needs like clothing and food for our heavenly Father will take care of us (Matthew 6:25-34).

 In 1 Peter 5:7, it says, “cast all your anxiety on him because he cares for you.”
 Why does God want to take on our problems?
 Because He cares for us.
 When we give God our problems, He promises to give us the peace which transcends all understanding (Philippians 4:7).

 When you approach a situation, You can ask questions such as, “What is wrong?
 What are the symptoms/conditions?
 What should the situation be like?
 Who is affected?

 4-Analyze the causes and set out several possible solutions.

 “Commit thy works unto the LORD, and thy thoughts shall be established” (Proverbs 16:3).

 “The plans of the diligent lead surely to advantage, but everyone who is hasty comes surely to poverty” (Proverbs 21:5).